 Our lodging tax lookup tool can give you a rate report specific to your Delaware address.
 The report includes the estimated total tax rate to collect from guests, required registrations, frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 What charges are taxable?

 In Delaware, all rents received from the occupancy of a room or rooms in a hotel, motel, or tourist home are taxable, as long as the guest does not have the right to occupy the space for five months or more.
-Rents include charges such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc. Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes unless you keep the deposit.
+Rents include charges such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc. Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes unless the host keeps the deposit.

-Before collecting any short-term rental tax from your guests, you need to be aware of whether any taxes have already been collected for you.
-Some vacation rental platforms, including Airbnb, HomeAway, and VRBO, collect short-term rental taxes in some locations when the listing is booked.
-However, platforms do not collect taxes in all locations, and they may not collect all the state and local taxes you owe.
+Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
+Some vacation rental marketplaces collect Delaware short-term rental taxes for you when the listing is booked.
+If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to tax authorities.

 Are guests ever exempt from taxes?

 There are situations in which you aren’t required to collect lodging taxes in Delaware.
-For example, a guest who rents for at least five consecutive months is exempt from short-term lodging taxes.
+For example, a guest who rents for a long term rather than a short term will be exempt from short-term lodging taxes.

 In Delaware, accommodations purchased by buyers including employees of the United States government, members of the armed forces, and employees of the State of Delaware and its agencies, including public schools, in the performance of official duties may be exempt from short-term lodging taxes.
 Guests may be required to present exemption certificates.